 Agency 1.
 Statutory Authorities Directing or Authorizing Agency Regulation of AI Applications.
 List and describe any statutes that direct or authorize your agency to issue regulations specifically on the development and use of AI applications.
 Statute Brief Description 2.
 Active Collections of AI-Related Information.
 List and describe any of your agency's collections of information approved by OMB under the Paperwork Reduction Act that relate directly to the design, development, deployment, and operation of AI applications in the private sector, including if there are any statutory or regulatory restrictions on the use or sharing of this information.
 Title/OMB Control Number Brief Description 3.
-AI use case priorities .
-Informed by stakeholder engagement, list and describe AI applications that are within your agency's regulatory authorities.
-AI use case Brief Description 4.
-AI regulatory barriers .
+AI Use Case Priorities.
+Informed by stakeholder engagement, list and describe AI applications that are within your agency's regulatory authorities. applications that are wi thin your agency's regulatory authorities. applications that are wi thin your agency's regulatory authorities.
+Brief Description

+4. AI Regulatory Barriers.
 Informed by stakeholder engagement, list and describe existing processes, policies, or regulations that inhibit development or commercialization of AI applications within your agency's authority.
-Process, policy, or regulation Brief description

-5. Planned Regulatory Actions Concerning AI Applications .
-List and describe any planned or considered regulatory actions and provide, to the extent possible, information about the agency's consideration of the principles and approaches described in OMB Memorandum M-20-xx.
+Process, policy, or regulation Brief description 5.
+Planned Regulatory Actions Concerning AI Applications .
+List and describe any planned or considered regulatory actions and provide, to the extent possible, information about the agency's consideration of the principles and approaches described in OMB Memorandum M-21-06.
 Regulatory Action Brief description